 Nordic Skiing – Layers Are the Answer

 The key to dressing for cross country skiing is wearing multiple layers that provide versatility while on the track.
 According to Patrick Coffey, former White Pine Nordic Director, “I like to dress lighter so you can layer and have more options as you heat up.
-Think of yourself as onion—you can take off your jacket and have a vest underneath with a baselayer or midlayer under that.”
+Think of yourself as an onion—you can take off your jacket and have a vest underneath with a baselayer or midlayer under that.”

-The reality with cross country skiing is that you’re going to sweat, because it’s such a great workout.
+The reality with cross country skiing is that you’re going to sweat because it’s such a great workout.
 The more you can manage that, the happier you’ll be.
 That means choosing synthetic fabrics since they wick moisture away from your skin to keep you from getting cold and clammy.
 Cotton is the Nordic skier’s nemesis, since it absorbs water and holds it next to your skin.

 Nordic Socks – Wool is the Answer

 Since cotton is out, that means wool is in when it comes to choosing the best socks for cross country skiing.
 Choose a midweight option, even if you traditionally have cold feet.
 “Heavy weight socks don’t allow you to get a good feel for the ski,” says Patrick.
 Plus, since Nordic boots need to be snug to give you the power that you need to kick or glide, when you crank down the boots over heavy socks, it cuts off your circulation.
-And since you’re working hard you really don’t need super thick socks.
+And since you’re working hard, you really don’t need super thick socks.

 Worried about the itch factor of wool?
 Smartwool makes soft, breathable and non-scratchy merino wool socks that don’t irritate even the most sensitive skin.
 Case in point: I can’t wear wool anywhere else on my body, but Smartwool socks are my favorite for all of my winter outdoor activities.